 - BookInstance detail page and challenge

 We've now created all the "read-only" pages for our site: a home page that displays counts of instances of each of our models, and list and detail pages for our books, book instances, authors, and genres.
-Along the way, we've gained a lot of fundamental knowledge about controllers, managing flow control when using asynchronous operations, creating views using Pug, querying the database using our models, how to pass information to a template from your view, and how to create and extend templates.
-Those who completed the challenge will also have learned a little about date handling using moment.
+Along the way, we've gained a lot of fundamental knowledge about controllers, managing flow control when using asynchronous operations, creating views using Pug, querying the site's database using models, passing information to a view, and creating and extending templates.
+The challenges will also have taught readers a little about date handling using Luxon.

 In our next article, we'll build on our knowledge, creating HTML forms and form handling code to start modifying the data stored by the site.